COVID-19-AI-Research-Project/xDNN/README.md

 &nbsp;

-# xDNN UI HIAS
+# UI HIAS

 &nbsp;

+# Attribution
+These projects were made possible through our collaboration with [Professor Plamen Angelov](https://www.lancaster.ac.uk/lira/people/#d.en.397371) from [Lancaster University](https://www.lancaster.ac.uk/)/ Centre Director @ [Lira](https://www.lancaster.ac.uk/lira/), & his researcher,  [Eduardo Soares PhD](https://www.lancaster.ac.uk/sci-tech/about-us/people/eduardo-almeida-soares).
+We would like to thank them for this opportunity to work on such an amazing project.

+&nbsp;

 # Contributing

-The Peter Moss Acute Myeloid & Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the Github.
+Peter Moss COVID-19 AI Research Project encourages and welcomes code contributions, bug fixes and enhancements from the Github.

 Please read the [CONTRIBUTING](CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull requests.
 You will also find information about our code of conduct on this page.